codefwd/Network-exploration-using-nmap-though-Kali/README.md

 $sudo nmap -sn  10.0.2.0/24

 -sn is used for host discovery only.
-I'm skipping port scan and the range is a /24 subnet
+I'm skipping port scan and the host range i'm searching is a /24 subnet

 Nmap provides the host's MAC address in addition to the IP address of the host that responded.
 Here are four outcomes.